04 Mar What is the fastest way to be a CNA nursing assistant in Pennsylvania?

 How Much Does Each Philadelphia CNA Program Charge Per Class?

 For associated costs and fees of each program, you can contact each school directly.
 Nursing facilities will offer the program at no cost.

-CareBridge Academy offers their course for $1395.
+CareBridge Academy offers their course for $1495.
 This rate is very competitive across Philadelphia, and it includes all associated costs such as books and other training materials.
-A CPR and First Aid certification is even included into the cost of the program at no additional charge.

 I Would Like To Get My Certified Nurse Aide Training For Free At A Nursing Home.
 Is There Really Only One Approved Nursing Facility That Offers Training In Philadelphia?